PostHog/posthog.com/contents/handbook/product/metrics.md

 showTitle: true
 ---

 As we improve our Product, it's key to have a guiding metric that we can all at Product & Engineering rally behind and measure our progress against.
-For the Product, this metric is "SNAZZY NAME HERE".
+For the Product, this metric is Discoveries.
 The metric can be tracked in the [product dasboard][dashboard] and is reported weekly at PostHog News.

-> 💡 "SNAZZY NAME HERE" is different from Discovered Learnings.
+> 💡 Discoveries is different from Discovered Learnings.
 Discovered Learnings is used as a metric for activation and growth.

 Generally, small teams should be making measurable impact towards improving this metric (not all teams, not all the time).
 It's okay for epics and sprints to have other intermediate (and probably more concrete) goals, but overall each team should be moving the metric as a whole.